elegant-scipy/elegant-scipy/sphinx/content/ch8.md

     counts = kmer_counter(kmers)
 ```

-This totally works and is streaming, so reads are loaded from disk one at a time and piped through the k-mer converter and to the k-mer counter.
+This totally works and is streaming, so reads are loaded from disk one at a time and piped through the $k$-mer converter and to the $k$-mer counter.
-We can then plot a histogram of the counts, and confirm that there are indeed two well-separated populations of correct and erroneous k-mers:
+We can then plot a histogram of the counts, and confirm that there are indeed two well-separated populations of correct and erroneous $k$-mers:

 ```python
 # Make plots appear inline, set custom plotting style